-Business Overview
+Business Overview and Industry Trends

 Ball Corporation is one of the world's leading suppliers of metal packaging to the beverage, food, personal care and household products industries.
 Our packaging products are produced for a variety of end uses, are manufactured in facilities around the world and are competitive with other substrates, such as plastics and glass.
+In the rigid packaging industry, sales and earnings can be improved by reducing costs, increasing prices, developing new products, expanding volumes and making acquisitions.
 We also provide aerospace and other technologies and services to governmental and commercial customers.

 We sell our packaging products mainly to large, multinational beverage, food, personal care and household products companies with which we have developed long-term customer relationships.
 This is evidenced by our high customer retention and our large number of long-term supply contracts.
-While we have a diversified customer base, we sell a majority of our packaging products to relatively few major companies in North America, Europe, the PRC, Brazil and Argentina, as do our equity joint ventures in the U.S. and Vietnam.
+While we have a diversified customer base, we sell a majority of our packaging products to relatively few major companies in North America, Europe, the PRC and South America, as do our equity joint ventures in the U.S. and Vietnam.
+The metal beverage container industries outside the U.S. are growing and are expected to continue to grow in the medium to long term.
 The primary customers for the products and services provided by our aerospace and technologies segment are U.S. government agencies or their prime contractors.